kul-fgfpgwas/rep-cookbook/README.md

 ## (iii) Association tests
 **1. Select overlapping CMMs between FGFP and Kiel cohorts.**
-   CMM list “TaxaNamesAll.txt”).
+  CMM list “TaxaNamesAll.txt”.
 There are a total of 72 taxa and 3 alpha diversity measures.

 **2. Transformations and association analysis.**
    We performed: